BeanstalkFarms/Beanstalk-Analytics/docs/dev.md

 The hot-reload development environment works better with the emulator backend.
 The hot-reload command with the GCP backend is still being worked on (might need to add some delays in here post-rebuild???).

-### Issuing requests to the Locally Deployed Backend (API)
+#### Issuing requests to the Locally Deployed Backend (API)

-Once the API is deployed locally, you'll need to send requests to it in order to perform testing.
-You can use whatever tool you like (postman, curl, etc.), but here are some useful curl commands
+If you want to test the backend in isolation (without frontend running locally), you can simply send HTTP commands to it using your preferred tool.
+Here are some useful testing commands.

 ```bash
 # template